-Minimum account size
+Minimum trading account size

 Micro Emini is a great place to start

 In 2019, the CME introduced a Micro Emini contract.
 It is 1/10th the size of the Emini and it is a great choice for someone starting out.
-It is important to understand that the goal of some with a small account is not to get rich.
-It is to grow his account, and then think about getting rich.
+It is important to understand that the goal of someone with a small account is not to get rich.
+It is to grow his trading account, and then think about getting rich.

-Trading a Micro Emini contract will not make you risk.
+Trading a Micro Emini contract will not make you rich.
 But it will give you the practice that you need to become successful.
 Try to become consistently profitable.
 Then, after several months begin to increase your position size.

 Once you’ve grown your account to $10,000 – $25,000, then consider switching to the Emini.
 At that point, you can think about making enough money to begin to regularly take some profits out of your account and use it to improve the quality of your life.
 You do not need a big position or a lot of profit every day to feel successful.
 If a trader trades 2 Emini contracts and averages 5 points a day, that is over $100,000 a year.

 Another reasonable alternative starting out with small trading account size, is to trade weekly SPY options.
 If a trader were to buy one ATM or slightly OTM put or call, the cost is usually under a dollar and often under 50 cents.
 Even if he lost, the loss would probably be less than 20 cents ($20, since each option is for 100 shares) if he managed his trade reasonably well.